creatorrr/software_foundations/journal.md

 2017-02-23 16:42 Back to work.
 After a brief relapse into days of self-pity, I am back to work.
 Still having some trouble with my emacs setup but I am getting the hang of it.
 Made some new modifications to fix company-coq mucking up and things are working.
 For now.

+2017-02-23 17:16 Starting Coq in a Hurry.
+Doing the short tutorial along with exercise solutions.

+2017-02-23 18:49 Section 2 done.
+Finished sec 2 of Coq in a hurry.